-Dryer Vent Cleaning Experts
+Dryer Vent Cleaning Service

-The number 1 reason on our list is safety!
+The #1 reason on our list is safety!
 Dryers run hot and lint is highly flammable, which makes for a dangerous combination.
 We specialize in duct exhaust vents for over 15 years.
 Serving, in the metropolitan area of Washington DC, Maryland and Northern Virginia.
 Results 100% Guaranteed.
 Call us now!
 (240) 780-7174

 The U.S. Consumer Product Safety Commission estimates that clothes dryers are associated with 15,000 fires every year, which resulted in 20 deaths and 370 injuries.
 The Lack of maintenance is the major contributing factor to fires, but poor installation and/or the use of improper duct material also plays a big role.
 Many dryer-related fires are attributed to lint accumulation and improper maintenance.
 Lint from clothing can enter the dryer cavity through improper installation or damaged lint traps which then contacts hot surfaces such as electric heating coils or the flames of a gas operated burner.